ellbur/rstweaver/doc/source/tutorial.rst

 You can test compiling without executing (this has no effect on later commands):

-.. weaver:: test5.rst exec block
+.. weaver:: new exec join

     .. haskell: Main.hs done

 You can run interactive commands that reference your file:

-.. weaver:: test5.rst exec block
+.. weaver:: new exec join

     .. ghci:: Main.hs